 ARTICLE II: PURPOSE

-acknowledge the interdependence of Yosemite National Park
+acknowledge the interdependence of Yosemite National Park and the surrounding

 ARTICLE III: BOARD OF DIRECTORS

 Section 3.01.
 Powers: The Board of Directors shall conduct, manage, and direct the

 business affairs, determine policies and procedures, and exercise the corporate powers